PictoricPuppy/write_a_data_scientist_post/README.md

 3. File Descriptions

-  Readme - Project description
+  Readme.md - Project description

   ESantamaria_blogpost.ipynb - Jupyter notebook with the code used for the analysis.

   stack-overflow-developer-survey-19-20-21-22 - Data used for the analysis.
 Extracted from the Stackoverflow survey years 2019, 2020, 2021 and 2022.

-  Developers_and_Screwdrivers.me - Final blog
+  Developers_and_Screwdrivers.md - Final blog post

+  Imágenes - Screwdrivers.jpg / Chart1.png / Chart2.png / Chart3.png / Enredadera.jpg / Keyboard_smiley.jpg

 4. How to Interact with your project